Mellit7/Smartthings-SqueezeBox-Control/README.md

 These device handlers provides Smartthings control of multiple Logitech Media Server (Squeezebox) players through a single server interface.

-**NEW VERSION**  Version 2.0 has been uploaded.
-It is a rewrite using a different communication protocal with LMS.
+**NEW VERSION**  Version 2.1 has been uploaded.
+It contains some minor improvements and a Player Install SmartApp has been added to simplify player installation.

+Please remember, starting with Version 2.0 a different communication protocal with LMS is used.
 You do not need to reinstall devices, only update both Device Handlers.
 However, **preset buttons have been converted as well, so they will need to be changed**.
-See notes below for details.
+See notes in player setup for details.

-There is an optional smartapp to associate momentary buttons with player functions.
+There is an optional SmartApp to associate momentary buttons with player functions.
 See separate documentation for usage.

+There is a new options SmartApp to make player installation easier.
+It eliminates the need to find and enter player MAC addresses.
+The manual method in step 4 below still works.

 #### Current version: (See notes below for details)

-**Server** 2.0
+**Server** 2.1

-**Player** 2.0
+**Player** 2.1

 ### INSTALLATION INSTRUCTIONS